Valhalla Hotel & Conference Centre – Scandia Room

 Breakfast will be served in the Residence Dining Hall.

-All IPAC Physician, Resident and Medical Student members are welcome to attend the Special Meeting.
+All IPAC Physician, Resident and Medical Student members are welcome to attend the Annual General Meeting.
 For Associate and non-members, please refer to this guide to things to do in Thunder Bay during this time.

 Location: Lakehead University

-All IPAC Physician, Resident and Medical Student members are welcome to attend the Special Meeting.
+All IPAC Physician, Resident and Medical Student members are welcome to attend the Annual General Meeting.
 For Associate and non-members, please refer to this guide to things to do in Thunder Bay during this time.

 Closing in a good way.